Giftmbatha/SmartTender/architecure.md

-## 🏗️ Project Architecture: Modular Monolith with Clean Architecture
+## Project Architecture: Modular Monolith with Clean Architecture

 This system is designed using a **Modular Monolithic Architecture** guided by **Clean Architecture** principles.
 This approach ensures high modularity, testability, and scalability while keeping the codebase manageable for a small team.

 ---

-### 📐 Visual Architecture Diagram
+###Visual Architecture Diagram

 ┌──────────────────────┐
 │     API Layer        │  ← FastAPI routers/controllers